 Recommendation Text Lead Progress

 Responsibility (Black font = Goal or Direction)

-(Green font = Completed by June, 2017)
+(Green font = Completed by July, 2017)

-(Blue font = Completed by July, 2017)
+(Blue font = Completed by Aug, 2017)

 (Red Font = RECOMMENDATION HAS BEEN MET)

 These roles are not distinctly differentiated at faculty level between Academic Senate and the faculty bargaining unit's role in participatory governance and labor relations.
-(Standard IV.A.6) the campus.
-Senate retreat in Fall 2016 included discussions on roles and a focus on procedures/processes.
-ASCCC visit in Fall 2016 - open session Regarding Roles: Presentation of 10+1 at all campus Flex Days clarifies roles of Senate Documentation clarifying the faculty roles between the Academic Senate and the faculty bargaining unit is still pending.
-22 In order to meet the Standard, the team recommends that the College develop a calendar to regularly evaluate its policies, procedures, and processes to assure their integrity and effectiveness (Standard IV.A.7) • PRIE PRIE has identified initial tasks related to the development of a calendar/timeline for evaluation of policies, procedures, and processes.
+(Standard IV.A.6) Regarding Roles: Presentation of 10+1 at all campus Flex Days clarifies roles of Senate Documentation clarifying the faculty roles between the Academic Senate and the faculty bargaining unit is still pending.
+In order to meet the Standard, the team recommends that the College develop a calendar to regularly evaluate its policies, procedures, and processes to assure their integrity and effectiveness (Standard IV.A.7) PRIE PRIE has identified initial tasks related to the development of a calendar/timeline for evaluation of policies, procedures, and processes.
 Work groups are being formed during the week of 4/17/17.
 PRIE has developed a format for a planning and evaluation calendar that shows when major institutional plans and processes will be evaluated over the next 10 years.
 The calendar currently includes evaluation of scheduled evaluations of the effectiveness of processes.
 A PRIE workgroup has developed a first draft of guidelines that can be used to evaluate the effectiveness of processes and procedures.
 The guidelines are intended to accompany the evaluation calendar, and the draft is on the agenda for discussion at the June PRIE Committee meeting (6/19/17).
 The PRIE Committee will test the guidelines using the recently finished Technology Plan as a pilot for an evaluation of process effectiveness.